SiliconLabs/wiseconnect/docs/software-reference/manuals/siwx91x-software-reference-manual.md

 **NVM3:**

-The NVM3 provides a means to write and read data objects (key/value pairs) stored in Flash.
+The NVM3 provides a means to write and read data objects (key/value pairs) stored in flash.
 Wear-leveling is applied to reduce erase and write cycles and maximize flash lifetime.
 The driver is resilient to power loss and reset events, ensuring that objects retrieved from the driver are always in a valid state.
 A single NVM3 instance can be shared among several wireless stacks and application code, making it well-suited for multiprotocol applications.

 For more detailed information about NVM3, refer to [Third Generation NonVolatile Memory (NVM3) Data Storage](https://www.silabs.com/documents/public/application-notes/an1135-using-third-generation-nonvolatile-memory.pdf).